Edgenesis/shifu/docs/design/shifu-framework/telemetry-service.md

 ### serviceSettings

-`serviceSettings` is settings related to the specific service. `RequestTimeout` means the timeout when TelemetryService send request to endpoints.
+`serviceSettings` is settings related to the specific service.

 #### Example